dentarg/auth0-blog/_posts/2017-05-24-connecting-intercom-and-slack-with-a-serverless-webhook.markdown

 This will grab the JSON body that Intercom sends and use the `inspect` function to dump it's contents to a string.
 Inspect is useful because if we just write the object directly with console.log, then nested objects just show as `[object]`.
 Click the "Save" button and you'll be ready to test.

 First click on the `Logs` icon to bring up the log viewer which you'll use to see the output.
-Clicking on the area above the log viewer search text box, allows you to resize resize the viewer window.
+Clicking on the area above the log viewer search text box, allows you to resize the viewer window.
 First you need to add the webhook to Intercom.
 To do this you can head to the developer's management page.
 From [https://app.intercom.io](https://app.intercom.io) go to `Settings` -> `App settings` -> `Developer Tools` -> `Webhooks`.
 Click on `Create webhook`.
 Paste your Webtask URL from the clipboard that you copied earlier into the `WEBHOOK URL` textbox.
 Next you need to set what notifications to watch.
 In this case we want to watch whenever there is a reply, so check the `Reply from a user` and `Reply from a teammate` boxes.

 It should look similar to the following: